PLAB 1 and PLAB 2 Exam Details 2026

 Exam Format and Structure

-As mentioned above, Step 1 tests your knowledge of the basic sciences learned during your pre-clinical years in medical school.
-American students typically take the Step 1 exam after their second year of med school when the topics are still freshly taught.
-Clinical vignettes will test your understanding of anatomy, behavioral sciences, biochemistry, microbiology, pathology, pharmacology, and physiology, as well as interdisciplinary topics like genetics, aging, immunology, nutrition, and molecular and cell biology.
-Problems related to epidemiology, medical ethics, and empathy are also addressed.
+Step 1 assesses knowledge of the basic sciences taught during the pre-clinical years of medical school.
+Most U.S. medical students take the exam after completing their second year, while the material is still fresh.
+Clinical vignettes test understanding of anatomy, behavioral sciences, biochemistry, microbiology, pathology, pharmacology, and physiology, along with interdisciplinary subjects such as genetics, immunology, nutrition, molecular and cell biology, aging, epidemiology, medical ethics, and patient-centered care.

 Important Dates